Key to Rick's Wine Journal Comments and Notes and related Wine Terms

 Term from the German Pradikats (QmP) system referring to fully ripened light wines from the main harvest, typically semi-sweet with crisp acidity, but can be dry if designated so.

-Label Label has been scanned for reference.
+Label Label has been scanned or photographed for reference and is posted on Rick's Winesite Label Library.
 Click on L or picture link to view the label.

 Maitre de Chai Master of the celler.
 The one that tends to the wine while it is aging, typically in oak barrels to add the distinction oak flavor, or to soften or tailor and shape the wine.